Founded in 1993, the Japanese Garden Society brings together people interested in the gardens of Japan and Japanese gardens in the UK.

 In April 2011 The Japanese Garden Society became a registered charity with the following principal aim: –

-“To advance the education of the public in the conservation, cultivation and propagation of Japanese Gardens through study, meetings, publications, lectures, shows, displays and visits to gardens. “
+“To advance the education of the public in the conservation, cultivation and propagation of Japanese Gardens through study, meetings, publications, lectures, shows, displays, visits to gardens and to support the construction, maintenance and conservation of Japanese Gardens.“

 Members’ interests range from wanting to build a Japanese-style garden to wishing to study the history and culture of the Japanese garden tradition to visiting gardens in this country and Japan.
 Others have a wider interest in all aspects of Japanese culture.
 Mostly our members just like the aesthetics of Japanese gardens, and if you do too, why not consider joining us to share your interest?